Gyle/parrychris_OneHit_P2/README.md

 Block: A blocking mechanic which players can use in defense of attacks from the other player.
 There is a time limit on how long you can use this mechanic so it does not take away from the fast-paced gameplay.

+#### Character In-Depth
+Monk: This character is based on the Street Fighter 3 characters Rolento and The King of Fighters characters Billy Kane.
+He is a Chinese Shaolin Monk, and has a longer-range attack than the other characters.

+Samurai: This character was inspired by Japanese Samurai.
+This character has the ability to double jump but each jump is small, and his attack is shorter than other characters.

+Ninja: This character is most balanced character in this game.
+He is based on the model of a ninja on Ninja, and he could be most power full characters in this game.

 ### Assets

 #### Libraries